 - a `drop-in’ Careers Resource Centre with comprehensive and up-to-date information on opportunities in education, training and employment

 - access to computer programmes: E-clips and Higher Ideas are careers databases of occupational information and provide job and career ideas for career exploration.
-Fast Tomato which is Interactive Careers Guidance and Education for teenagers.
+Fast Tomato is Interactive Careers Guidance and Education for teenagers.

 - access to UCAS